Current Event & Local Conditions

 Smart Traveler Enrollment Program (STEP)

-We strongly suggest that all students register with the Smart Traveler Enrollment Program (STEP) – a free service of the U.S. Department of State.
+We require all students who are U.S. citizens to register with the Smart Traveler Enrollment Program (STEP) – a free service of the U.S. Department of State.
 The STEP program allows students to receive important up-to-date safety information about the destination city/country.
 In the case of an emergency, including a natural disaster or civil unrest, it allows the local U.S. Embassy to communicate to the student.
 And, it helps family and friends get in touch in the event of an emergency.
 They have a free iPhone app that students can download for easy mobile access: Smart Traveler.
 The U.S. State Department also has this resource for U.S. students abroad.
+Review this guide to learn how to enroll in the STEP program (PDF).

 Adhering to Local Laws